laelsirus/GA-B360M-D3H-CLOVER/README.md

     debug=0x100
     keepsyms=1
 - Additional patches are required for iMessage and Facetime activation
-- Depending on the case and wireless card installed, additional patches of the internal USB port might be required
+- Depending on the case and built-in wireless card installed, additional patches of the internal USB port might be required

 ## Issues